 Waitress Must Share $10M Lottery

 MOBILE, Ala.
-(AP) _ A former waitress who was given a Florida lottery ticket worth $10 million as a tip must share her winnings with four Waffle House co-workers, a jury said today.
+(AP) _ A former waitress who won a $10 million jackpot with a lottery ticket left as a tip has been ordered to share the money with four co-workers.

 A jury on Tuesday decided against Tonda Dickerson, 28, who denied that she had agreed to split any winnings with her Waffle House co-workers.